 But also, as in the previous option, you can also enjoy a cruise on the Seine discovering the city from a unique perspective.
 Your pictures will be authentic postcards.

 You can buy it by standing in line at the ticket office or on the official website in advance.
-Remember that depending on the sections of elevator you choose will have a price or another and account that in the elevators can be queued as not everyone can go up at once.
+Remember that depending on the elevator sections you choose will have a price or another and account that in the elevators can be queued as not everyone can go up at once.

 Children under four years old do not pay and there are discounts for children and young people up to 25 years in the price of tickets.
 People with reduced mobility can also access the tower.
 Paris Pass holders, however, will have to buy their tickets in the ordinary way as this is one of the very few monuments that are not included in the Paris travel cards.